 These two opening statements answer what a reader often asks (“What am I looking at?”) and gives them a reason to continue reading.

 Narrative description of features

 Let the fun begin.
-In this section, you should do two things: (1) list the property’s primary features, and (2) provide an inspiring and compelling description.
+In this section, you should do two things: first, list the property’s primary features, next, provide an inspiring and compelling description.

 - Primary features include: number of bedrooms and bathrooms, square footage, lot size, location, extras (pool, garden, fireplace, etc.), recent renovations (appliances, doors, floors, etc.), and unique characteristics (lakefront lot, scenic views, etc.).

 - Here are two examples to help you craft an inspiring and compelling description:

 “Air conditioning unit, new furnace, all appliances included.
 Basement walks out to fenced backyard.
 Huge deck in back.
 Lots of updates.”